ouya/docs/setup.md

 Install the Java runtime if you are prompted to do so.

-You will need to add some paths to PATH.
-Assuming you have put the SDK folder in the location `~/android/android-sdk-macosx`, open a terminal and add the following three lines to your `.bashrc` (or `.zshrc`):

-    export PATH=$PATH:~/android/android-sdk-macosx/tools
-    export PATH=$PATH:~/android/android-sdk-macosx/platform-tools
-    export ANDROID_HOME=~/android/android-sdk-macosx

-You may need to adjust your `.bashrc` entries if you have used a custom SDK folder location.

-Make sure to `source ~/.bashrc` once you've made these changes.

-Add the following line to `~/.android/adb_usb.ini` for your OUYA console to be recognised:
+4. Add the following line to `~/.android/adb_usb.ini` for your OUYA console to be recognised:

     0x2836

-Then, run the following commands:
+5. Then, run the following commands:

     adb kill-server
     adb devices